nuxeo-archives/nuxeo-android/README.md

  * Nuxeo Android connector (`nuxeo-android-connector`)

     New connector for using Nuxeo Platform services from Android.
-It's an alternative library of nuxeo-automation-thin-client.
+It's an alternative library of nuxeo-automation-thin-client that provide more infrastructure and support for Read/Write operation as well as off-line management.

  * Nuxeo Automation sample (`nuxeo-automation-sample`)